Step-by-Step Tutorial: How to Copy or Clone Access Cards and Key Fobs

-- The best ways to copy your office 125khz access cards with a step-by-step instruction in LESS than 1 minute (*including the tools you need)
+- The best ways to copy your office 125khz access cards with step-by-step instructions in LESS than 1 minute (including the tools you need)

-Skip this part if you’re looking for the instructions on how to clone or copy cards.
+Skip this part if you’re looking for instructions on how to clone or copy cards.

-This market sizing includes all tags, readers and the software designed for RFID cards, including all form factors.
-IDTechEx states that the market is estimated to rise to 13.2 billion by 2020.
-With the modern advances in technology security has seen a big overhaul.
-We have gone from simple pad locks and keys to RFID enabled cards and flops that can be swiped and trigger and electric lock to open a door.
-While the technology is really amazing we have to be constantly evolving if we want to stay on top of threats.
+This market sizing includes all the tags, readers and software designed for RFID cards, including all form factors.
+IDTechEx states that the market is estimated to rise to $13.2 billion by 2020.
+Security has experienced a large overhaul with modern advances in technology.
+We have gone from simple pad locks and keys to RFID-enabled cards and fobs that can be swiped and triggered, as well as using electric locks to open doors.
+While the technology is amazing, we have to constantly evolve if we want to stay on top of threats.

-Every time there is a new piece of technology there are those with the knowledge and bad intentions to use it for their own gains.
-A good example of this was RFID tags in 2013, by this time the technology had spread like wildfire and all from technology companies to hospitals where using 125khz cards.
-These were using the EM4100 protocol card (a type of 125khz card) a CMOS IC based card, were the information about the tag or fob was stored.
-Since these ICs had no sort of encryption or authentication what they would do is start to broadcast their information as soon as a reader was nearby.
+Any time there's a new piece of technology it presents those with bad intentions, coupled with the ability and knowledge, to use it for their own gain.
+A good example of this was RFID tags in 2013.
+By this time, RFID technology had spread like wildfire from tech companies to hospitals—using 125khz cards.
+Most were using the EM4100 protocol card (a type of 125khz card) a CMOS IC-based card, where the information about the tag or fob was stored.
+Since these ICs had no encryption or authentication, they would broadcast their information as soon as a reader was nearby.

 Interested in access control?
 Download for free our Introduction to Access Control PDF Guide!

-So I get it -- these cards are out there, how can they be copied?
+I get it—these cards are out there, how can they be copied?

-We are now entering the part where we explain step-by-step how to copy these 125 khz access cards can be copied.
-Previous posts written by the Kisi community, explore how HID cards can be hacked or the Wiegand protocol used by HID readers can be copied.
-This post doesn’t go so much in depth on the technical side but should rather be a fast and easy way for you to understand purely the copying card part.
+Previous posts on our blog explore how HID cards can be hacked and how the Wiegand protocol, used by HID readers, can be copied.
+This post doesn’t go into as much technical depth but, rather, should be a fast and easy way for you to understand the card copying component.

-Such reader as the one seen here, can easily copy the id of an existing 125khz EM4100 or similar type protocol chip and copy to another card or fob.
-One of the first people to attack this security standard was broken by Francis Brown, managing partner at security firm Bishop Fox back in 2013 at Blackhat (here are the slides).
-Brown set out to deliberately test the security of the standard and developed an Arduino powered reader/Writer that could copy existing 125khz tags and fobs.
+A reader, like the one seen here, can easily copy the ID of an existing 125khz EM4100, or a similar type of protocol chip, and copy it to another card or fob.
+One of the first people to attack this security standard, in 2013, was Francis Brown—managing partner at the security firm, Bishop Fox.
+Brown set out to deliberately test the security of the standard and developed an Arduino powered reader/writer that could copy existing 125khz tags and fobs.

-Now its been 3 years since Brown developed his tool to hack into these systems and plenty if companies have been switched to a more secure higher frequency standard.
-Even still there are quite a few businesses that habe not updated and still use the 125khz EM4100 cards and fobs, which makes them very vulnerable to attacks.
+It's now been five years since Brown developed his tool to hack into these systems and plenty of companies have switched to a more secure, higher frequency standard; however, there are still many businesses that have not updated and still use the 125khz EM4100 cards and fobs, which makes them very vulnerable to attacks.

-How to copy 125khz cards with an RFID copier – as easy as printing an email!
+How to copy 125khz cards with an RFID copier—it's as easy as printing an email!

-- you turn on the device and hold a compatible EM4100 card or fob to the side facing the hand grip and click on the “Read” button.
+- Turn on the device and hold a compatible EM4100 card or fob to the side facing the hand grip and click on the “Read” button.

 Done!
 Don’t believe how easy it is?
 Here’s a video to show you: